 St Giles Cottage is on a quiet lane, with a little river running beside.

-The cottage has a pretty sheltered garden where you can sit and listen to the river just across the little lane.
+The cottage has a pretty garden where you can sit and listen to the river just across the little lane.

 The quirky layout of this characterful cottage adds to its charm.